Combined spectroscopy and intensity interferometry to determine the distances of the blue supergiants P Cygni and Rigel: Acknowledgements

 \section{Acknowledgements}

+We thank the referee Chris Haniff for helping us to improve this paper.
 We acknowledge the financial support of the UCA-JEDI project ANR-15-IDEX-01, the Doeblin Federation, the OPTIMAL platform, the R\'egion PACA (project I2C) and the French ANR (project I2C, ANR-20-CE31-0003).